rosatoumb/BattleinNaples/README.md

 Also, I will use the overview of districts(or quarters)/city parts of Naples from Wikipedia: https://en.wikipedia.org/wiki/Quarters_of_Naples

-Here, you will find a table "Districts" which shows the nine city districts.
+Here, you will find a table "Districts" which shows the city districts.
 I will use these districts and the data about restaurants in these districts from foursquare to show the density of restaurants in them.